Omega 3

 Default

-Vilgain Omega-3 – natural form of triglycerides, high oxidative stability, 500 mg EPA and DHA in 1 capsule, supports vision, brain and heart health
+Omega-3 – natural form of triglycerides, high oxidative stability, EPA and DHA contribute to the maintenance of normal vision, brain and heart function

 25 mm 60 capsules